Have you ever seen the guys at the gym who have jacked upper bodies and bulging quads, but twigs below the knees?

 What to Eat to Build Bigger Calf Muscles

-As with any muscle building goal, smart nutrition is critical.
-So if you’re trying to build bigger calf muscles, you need to pay attention to what you eat.
-“The proper amount of protein and amino acids to build muscle, carbs for energy, and supplementation with creatine and leucine can all be beneficial in calf muscle growth,” Kelley says.
+As with any muscle-building goal, smart nutrition is critical.
+So if you’re trying to build bigger calves (and an overall bigger lower body), you need to pay attention to what you eat.

 Supplementation can also help you maximize your calf-building results.
 If you want an extra boost of energy before your calf workout, try Beachbody Performance Energize, which has beta-alanine and quercetin to delay exercise-induced muscle fatigue and help you push through those last few sets.